Skip to content

 sudo ./wireguard-install.sh

-The Fix: Open your configuration file:
+Open the WireGuard server configuration file:

 sudo nano /etc/wireguard/wg0.conf